Zey-Uzh/LabSnake/README.md

 # LabSnake
-Game "Snake" in a maze
+Game "Snake" in a maze.
+The direction of movement is controlled by the accelerometer.